Joining a gym can be an awesome investment in your health and fitness.

 Overall, Life Time Fitness is one of the premier gyms and health clubs in the country.
 The features, equipment, amenities, and fitness classes are nearly unrivaled.

-However, the price can be quite steep — even approaching $149.00 per month.
+However, the price can be quite steep — starting at around $129 per month, at least.
 The value for your money is fantastic, but Life Time might simply be out of the question for many people.

 Now let’s take a little bit of a closer look at the costs and amenities, plus the pros and cons, of joining Life Time Fitness.